Abibubble/ms4-lead-shot-hazard/README.md

 ### Code

 * [Font Awesome](https://fontawesome.com/): Library of icons used for social media and download links.
-* This website was made following the tutorials of Code institute for the Boutique Ado project by Chris Zielinski.
+* This website was made with the tutorials from Code institute for the Boutique Ado project by Chris Zielinski.
+The code has been customised and improved to fit this project.
 * [Django Documentation](https://docs.djangoproject.com/en/3.2/) has been used to ensure correct syntax usage throughout the code.
 * [Stack Overflow](https://stackoverflow.com/) has been used to help with deciphering the django error codes.
 * [Chris Anstey](https://github.com/ansteychris), a Digital Experience Lead at Google, for the discussion we had about Lighthouse vs WebPageTest.